Type 1 diabetes: Prevention

-There is no way to prevent type 1 diabetes; however, the development of diabetes symptoms can be delayed in some people who are at high risk of developing the disease.
+There is ongoing research for methods to prevent type 1 diabetes.
+The development of diabetes symptoms can be delayed in some people who are at high risk of developing the disease.
 In 2022, the FDA approved an intravenous injection of teplizumab to delay the progression of type 1 diabetes in those older than eight who have already developed diabetes-related autoantibodies and problems with blood sugar control.
 In that population, the anti-CD3 monoclonal antibody teplizumab can delay the development of type 1 diabetes symptoms by around two years.

 In addition to anti-CD3 antibodies, several other immunosuppressive agents have been trialled to prevent beta cell destruction.
 Large trials of cyclosporine treatment suggested that cyclosporine could improve insulin secretion in those recently diagnosed with type 1 diabetes; however, people who stopped taking cyclosporine rapidly stopped making insulin, and cyclosporine's kidney toxicity and increased risk of cancer prevented people from using it long-term.
 Several other immunosuppressive agents – prednisone, azathioprine, anti-thymocyte globulin, mycophenolate, and antibodies against CD20 and IL2 receptor α – have been the subject of research.
 None has provided lasting protection from the development of type 1 diabetes.
 There have also been clinical trials attempting to induce immune tolerance by vaccination with insulin, GAD65, and various short peptides targeted by immune cells during type 1 diabetes; none have yet delayed or prevented development of disease.

 Several trials have attempted dietary interventions with the hope of reducing the autoimmunity that leads to type 1 diabetes.
 Trials that withheld cow's milk or gave infants formula free of bovine insulin decreased the development of β-cell-targeted antibodies, but did not prevent the development of type 1 diabetes.
 Similarly, trials that gave high-risk individuals injected insulin, oral insulin, or nicotinamide did not prevent diabetes development.

 Other strategies under investigation for the prevention of type 1 diabetes include gene therapy, stem cell therapy, and modulation of the gut microbiome.
 Gene therapy approaches are still in early stages.
 They aim to alter genetic factors that contribute to beta-cell destruction by editing immune responses.
 Stem cell therapies are also being researched, with the hope that they can either regenerate insulin-producing beta cells or protect them from immune attack.
 Trials using stem cells to restore beta cell function or regulate immune responses are ongoing.